 I Do Not Appreciate It When Software Pushes Me Around

-Software is everywhere in the modern world: it shapes the economy, powering logistics and supply chains, intra-country and inter-coutry financial systems.
+Software is everywhere in the modern world: it shapes the economy, powering logistics and supply chains, intra-country and inter-country financial systems.
 It enables designing the very buildings we live in, the cars that allow us to go across the city, and the planes that allow us to cross the globe.

 Also, in many ways, the computing platforms of today have become an extension of the human experience.